keithrbennett/life_game_viewer/README.md

 you'll have to specify this mode by passing the _--1.9_ option to JRuby.
 Here are three ways to do that:

-1) Put the following into your startup shell's initialization file (e.g. .bashrc or .zshrc):
+1) put the following into your startup shell's initialization file (e.g. .bashrc or .zshrc):

 ```
 export JRUBY_OPTS=--1.9
 ```

-2) Execute the above command in your shell
+2) execute the above command in your shell

-3) Precede the command with the variable/value setting, e.g.:
+3) precede the command with the variable/value setting, e.g.:

 You could do this for just the one command on your command line instead by preceding your JRuby commands with the setting, as in:

 ```
-JRUBY_OPTS=--1.9 jruby irb  # or
+JRUBY_OPTS=--1.9 irb               # or
 JRUBY_OPTS=--1.9 jruby             # or
-JRUBY_OPTS=--1.9 jruby irb  # or
+JRUBY_OPTS=--1.9 life_view_sample
 ```